nd7-dev/nd7-core/README.md

 ## Phase 1: what this repo does today

-- A library crate, `nd7_core`, and one binary, `nd7`, whose `record` command is what Claude Code hooks call.
+- A library crate, `nd7_core`, and one binary, `nd7`, whose `record` command Claude Code hooks call.
-- Every hook invocation reads the hook JSON from stdin, parses it into a typed model of all 33 documented Claude Code hook events, transforms it into one nd7 event, and appends it as one NDJSON line to the session's log under an XDG state directory.
+- Every hook invocation reads the JSON from stdin, parses it into a typed model of all 33 documented Claude Code hook events, transforms it into one nd7 event, and appends it as one NDJSON line to the session's log under an XDG state directory.
-- Appends are serialized with an advisory lock per session, so Claude Code's parallel tool calls cannot produce duplicate sequence numbers.
-Verified by a test that fires 40 hook processes at one session at once.
+- An advisory lock per session serializes appends, so Claude Code's parallel tool calls cannot produce duplicate sequence numbers.
+A test that fires 40 hook processes at one session at once checks it.
-- Six event kinds have typed bodies: `session_start`, `prompt`, `tool_call`, `tool_result` (success and failure), `session_end`, `turn_end`.
-Every other
+- Six event kinds have typed bodies: `session_start`, `prompt`, `tool_call`, `tool_result` (success and failure), `session_end`, `turn_end`. `nd7` keeps
-  hook event is kept whole under `kind: hook`, so a Claude Code upgrade never loses data.
+  every other hook event whole under `kind: hook`, so a Claude Code upgrade never loses data.
 - Frames are hash-chained.
 Each frame ends with its BLAKE3 `hash`, computed over the exact bytes written, and carries `prev`, the hash of the frame before it; the first frame's `prev` is the hash of the session id.
 A `head` sidecar holds the last `seq` and `hash`, so an append reads two small files instead of scanning the log.
 - `nd7 verify <session-id>` walks the chain and exits 1 at the first break, naming the frame.
-Each frame is checked independently against its own bytes and the previous frame's stored hash, so the walk can be parallelised later without changing the checks. `append` repairs a `head` left one frame behind by an interrupted write, and refuses to append onto any other
+It checks each frame independently against its own bytes and the previous frame's stored hash, so the walk can be parallelised later without changing the checks. `append` repairs a `head` left one frame behind by an interrupted write, and refuses to append onto any other